fazleyazdan/automation-tech-test/README.md

 2) Download & install visual studio code (VSCode)

-3) Create a new folder for project & open in VSCode
+3) Create a new folder for project & open it in VSCode

 4) To create package.json file run this command `npm -i init`